 Walk through the gap in the hedge then turn left onto a broad track.
-You will soon meet a lane.
-Here turn right heading uphill past the entrance to Kenricks.
-(Ignore the ‘No Through Road Private Access’ sign – this does not apply to pedestrians following the public footpath).
+You'll soon meet a lane where you'll turn right, heading uphill past the entrance to Kenricks.
+(Ignore the 'No Through Road Private Access' sign – this does not apply to pedestrians following the public footpath).
 As the lane gives way to a footpath, continue uphill through the woodland until you reach a gate at the top of the hill.
 Continue straight ahead on a track, passing a large farmyard on your right.

-Take the next track on your left sign-posted ‘The House’ which takes you past the modernised farm buildings of Hutton Farm on your right.
-Once you have passed Hutton Farm, continue almost straight ahead at a junction, following a rough lane through a double gate with a hedge on your right and views across the Hambleden Valley on your left.
+Take the next track on your left signposted 'The House', which takes you past the modernised farm buildings of Hutton Farm on your right.
+Once you've passed Hutton Farm, continue almost straight ahead at a junction, following a rough lane through a double gate with a hedge on your right and views across the Hambleden Valley on your left.
 After the track starts to slope downhill and enters a wood, take a sign-posted footpath on your left.
 The path heads downhill through North Close Copse.
 Keep right at a fork following the yellow footpath marker and continue downhill until you reach the edge of the wood.
 Here the path turns right between two fields with views of the Hambleden Valley and the hamlet of Pheasant’s Hill on your left.
 The path eventually emerges onto a narrow road at Rockwell Hill End.
 Take great care at this point as you may not be seen by cars approaching from the left.
-Turn left, and then follow the road downhill into the Hamlet of Pheasant’s Hill.
+Cross the road and turn left, then follow the road downhill into the Hamlet of Pheasant’s Hill.

 Go past the junction with Bottom Hill on the right then, where the main road bears sharp left by the Lower Mead sign, turn right along a short newly surfaced tarmac lane between houses.
-After 25 metres turn left by Appletree Cottage onto a downhill lane between houses.
-After another 50 metres turn right following the Chiltern Way sign between a hedge on your right and a private house and garage on your left.
-You will soon reach a gate, which leads into an open field.
+After 25 metres, turn left by Appletree Cottage onto a downhill lane between houses.
+After another 50 metres, turn right following the Chiltern Way sign between a hedge on your right and a private house (Springfield) and garage on your left.
+You'll soon reach a gate which leads into an open field.
 Continue until you reach a fourth gate and the quiet lane at Colstrope Farm.

 Turn left onto Colstrope Lane.
 Follow the lane for about 250 metres to reach Skirmett Road.

-As the track starts to descend, branch right onto a woodland path which runs through woodland parallel with the track (which runs alongside the woodland).
+As the track starts to descend, bear right off the main track onto a woodland path which runs onto a woodland path alongside a fence on your right, through partially cleared woodland and parallel with the track.
 Descend the hill on this slightly sunken track.
-As the path leaves the woodland, turn sharp right and follow the clearly defined path gently uphill, After about 180m bear left off the uphill track and continue straight ahead along a smaller, signposted level footpath ignoring any private forest tracks.
-You will catch regular glimpses of the Hambleden Valley and Hambleden village on your left.
-You will also pass through a recently restored historic avenue of Wellington trees, which appear to align with the church in Hambleden Village.
-Follow the path for about 1.3 km until the path curves to the right and starts heading downhill.
-Immediately look out for a downhill, currently un-signposted bridleway on the left.
+(Alternatively, continue downhill on the main track, re-joining the official footpath at the bottom of the slope.)
+As the path leaves the woodland, turn sharp right and follow the clearly defined path gently uphill.
+After about 180 metres, bear left off the uphill track and continue straight ahead along a smaller, signposted level footpath ignoring any private forest tracks.
+You'll catch regular glimpses of the Hambleden Valley and Hambleden village on your left.
+You'll also pass through a recently restored historic avenue of Wellington trees, which appear to align with the church in Hambleden village.
+Follow the path for about 1.3km until the path curves to the right and starts heading downhill.
+Look out for a sign-posted bridleway on the left.

 Turn left on the bridleway.
-After a short distance, turn right at a T-junction, still following the bridleway downhill until you reach a wide crossing path at the bottom of the slope.
-On reaching the path turn left for about 240 metres until the path to the left.
+After a short distance, turn right at a T-junction, still following the bridleway downhill (a large birch tree had fallen across the footpath here when the route was last reviewed) until you reach a wide crossing path at the bottom of the slope.
+On reaching the path turn left for about 240 metres until you reach a path to the left.
 Shortly after this, fork right onto a narrower path and head downslope joining a track towards a cluster of buildings and a lane.
 Follow the short lane until you reach Skirmett Lane.

 This is a difficult road junction as you cannot be seen easily by the traffic coming from your right.
-When you judge it to be safe, turn right along the road for 110 metres.
+When you judge it to be safe, cross over and turn right along the road for 110 metres.
 Then turn left onto a rough lane which is also a public footpath.
 After about 100 metres, turn left through a gate and follow the path across an open field towards Hambleden, which should be clearly visible ahead of you.
-Note the fine eighteenth century barn to your right, which has featured in a variety of television and film productions.
-These water meadows are often used for grazing sheep or cattle.
-After 500 metres, you will reach a gate to the left of a bridge over the Hambleden Brook.
+Note the fine 18th-century barn to your right, which has featured in a variety of television and film productions.
+The water meadows here are often used for grazing sheep or cattle.
+After 500 metres you'll reach a gate to the left of a bridge over Hambleden Brook.
 Turn right, over the bridge, following the road into the village of Hambleden.

-On reaching the village pump, go more-or-less straight ahead to reach the lych-gate to St Mary the Virgin Church.
+On reaching the village pump, go straight ahead to reach the lychgate to St Mary the Virgin Church.

-At the gate, bear half right following a path across the southeast corner of the churchyard to reach another gate.
-Opposite the gate is the Elizabethan manor house (This is private property - please do not enter the grounds).
+At the gate, bear half right following a path across the south-east corner of the churchyard to reach another gate.
+Opposite the gate is an Elizabethan manor house.
+This is private property – please do not enter the grounds.

 Turn right on Pheasant’s Hill Road and then almost immediately left.
-You will see the Stag and Huntsman ahead of you and beyond the pub, the entrance to the car park where you started the walk.
+You'll see the Stag and Huntsman ahead of you and, beyond the pub, the entrance to the car park where you started the walk.